June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 Tips for taking it

-• Read full type descriptions for nuance
+• Read full type descriptions to capture nuance

 Why try it